Pennsylvania Farmhouse Elopement

 I'm Anna

-What better way to celebrate your marriage in the most peaceful way possible than renting a beautiful farmhouse for you and your four closest friends?
+What better way to celebrate your elopement in the most peaceful way possible than renting a beautiful Pennsylvania farmhouse?

-Intimate weddings and elopements are growing in popularity for many reasons, not least of which being the budget-friendly options that come with planning for a smaller number of people, along with the intimacy of a close knit group.
-When planning their wedding and discovering that it would be difficult to coordinate all of their friends and family members in the time frame and location they were hoping for, Eddie and Helena instead chose to rent Historic Buck Run Farm in rural Pennsylvania and invite their four closest friends, 2 couples, to be their witnesses and celebrate over a full summer weekend.
+Intimate weddings and elopements are growing in popularity for many reasons, not least of which being the budget-friendly factors, along with the intimacy of a close knit group.
+When planning their wedding, Eddie and Helena discovered that it would be difficult to coordinate all of their friends and family members in the time frame and location they were hoping for.
+They instead chose to rent Historic Buck Run Farm in rural Pennsylvania and invite their four closest friends to be their witnesses and celebrate over a full summer weekend.

 Getting Ready

-Eddie and Helena got ready separately, in their own wings of the house, with their friends alongside to help them with the final touches.
-They both did their own hair and makeup, and the house was truly serene when my partner and I arrived.
+Eddie and Helena got ready separately, in their own wings of the house, while their friends helped with the final touches.
+They both did their own hair and makeup, and the house was truly serene when we arrived.

-Electing not to do a formal first look, Eddie and Helena saw each other for the first time when Helena walked in to the ceremony space.
+Choosing not to do a formal first look, Eddie and Helena saw each other for the first time when Helena entered the ceremony.
 Their ceremony was incredibly special for several reasons.
-Firstly, they set up in a beautiful open field, with so much space and room to breathe.
+They set up in a beautiful open field, with so much space and room to breathe.
 They found ways to incorporate each of their four guests into their ceremony, particularly by including the Filipino wedding tradition of the lasso in a cord ceremony, as well as a coin ceremony to symbolize sharing worldly possessions.

-Perhaps most notably, Eddie and Helena had a self-solemnizing ceremony, which means that they married themselves and officiated their own wedding.
+Most notably, Eddie and Helena had a self-solemnizing ceremony.
+Self-uniting ceremonies mean that they married themselves and officiated their own wedding.
 Pennsylvania is one of only a few states that allow this, and it is one of my favorite ways to personalize a wedding ceremony and leave couples feeling like they were truly in control of their commitment.

-Their ceremony ended not with a kiss, as most do, but with a a hug and a twirl – and then with a group hug of all six friends, before Helena realized suddenly “we forgot to kiss!”
+Their ceremony ended not with a kiss, as most do, but with a hug and a twirl… and then with a group hug of all six friends, before Helena realized suddenly “we forgot to kiss!”

 Laughter ensued.